 What Happens in an Asthma Attack?

 When an asthma attack occurs, the muscles around the airways contract and the airways narrow, making it difficult to breathe.
-Asthma attacks can range from mild to severe, can vary from person to person, and in some cases can be life-threatening.
+Asthma attacks can range from mild to severe, vary from person to person, and sometimes can be life-threatening.

 Triggers of Asthma Attack in Adelaide

-Asthma attacks are usually triggered by an irritant in the air that you breathe.
+Asthma attacks are usually triggered by an irritant in the air you breathe.
 Common triggers include:

 - Allergens, such as pollen, dust mites, or animal dander